ArasLabs/auto-workflow-email/README.md

   * _Note: You must login as root for the package import to succeed!_
 4. Enter the package name in the TargetRelease field.
   * Optional: Enter a description in the Description field.
-5. Enter the path to your local `..\AutoWorkflowBranching\Import\imports.mf` file in the Manifest File field.
+5. Enter the path to your local `..\AutoWorkflowEmail\Import\imports.mf` file in the Manifest File field.
-6. Select **aras.labs.WorkflowAutomationExamples** and **aras.labs.AutoWorkflowBranching** in the Available for Import field.
+6. Select **aras.labs.WorkflowAutomationExamples** and **aras.labs.AutoWorkflowEmail** in the Available for Import field.
 7. Select Type = **Merge** and Mode = **Thorough Mode**.
 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

-You are now ready to login to Aras and try out Automatic Workflow Branching.
+You are now ready to login to Aras and try out Automatic Workflow Email notifications.

 ## Usage

 1. Log in to Aras as admin.
 2. Navigate to **Workflow Examples** in the table of contents (TOC).
-3. Create a new Workflow Assignment Example item.
+3. Create a new Workflow Email Example item.
-4. Set the Plant property to any of the listed values.
-5. Click **Save/Unlock/Close**.
+4. Click **Save/Unlock/Close**.
-6. Navigate to **My Innovator > My Inbasket** in the TOC.
+5. Navigate to **My Innovator > My Inbasket** in the TOC.
-7. Search for the newly created assignment.
-The assignment activity should correspond to the chosen Plant on the Workflow Branching Example form.
+6. Search for the newly created assignment.

-To review the dynamically created assignment and the paths of the workflow process item, open the Work Item from the assignment.
-On the item form, select **Views > Workflow** from the main menu to view the workflow process.
+If you configured the SMTP server for your Aras instance, you can check your inbox to confirm whether the notification email was sent.
+If you enabled email debugging instead, check the temp folder.
+Any email notifications created by Aras will be saved as in the temp folder as text files.

 ## Contributing